Tortellini Pasta Salad

 - Sun-dried tomato vinaigrette.
 We’re making our own dressing here with sun-dried tomatoes, dried herbs, white balsamic, olive oil, lemon zest, dijon mustard, and lemon juice.
 It’s so fresh and bright!
 You could also swap in just about any Italian vinaigrette recipe, store-bought or homemade.

+- Make the vinaigrette.
 Whenever I’m making a vinaigrette at home, I almost exclusively use a wide-mouth pint jar and an immersion blender.
 I love this method because you just dump all the ingredients into the mason jar and blend them up–no streaming in the olive oil or adding the ingredients in stages.
+Not only that, but once you’re finished blending the dressing, it’s already housed in its storage container.
+This works for just about any vinaigrette you can think of!

-What to Serve with Tortellini Pasta Salad
+What to Serve with This Pasta Salad

 This is truly a hearty and delicious side dish that could work as a main, but it’s so great as a summer side dish for a picnic, potluck, or BBQ.
 Here are some of my favorite mains to serve alongside this tortellini pasta salad:

-This Tortellini Pasta Salad is the summer side dish you need in your life!
-It’s fresh, bright, and perfect for your next potluck or backyard BBQ.
 If you do give this recipe a try, be sure to let me know!
 Leave a comment with a star rating below.
 Be sure to subscribe to my weekly newsletter and never miss a new recipe!
 You can also snap a photo & tag @JENNYGOYCOCHEA on Instagram.
 I LOVE hearing about & seeing your SMF creations!

-More Summer Salad Recipes
+More Summer Pasta Salad Recipes

-Italian Grinder Pasta Salad
+- Italian Grinder Pasta Salad

-Grilled Veggie Pasta Salad
+- Grilled Veggie Pasta Salad

 This post contains affiliate links from which I receive a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Affiliate links allow me to keep providing great recipes for free and I never recommend products that I don’t love and personally own.